Armide (Lully): History and analysis

 Renaud had taken on the heroic and courageous duty of freeing these knights, much to the vexation of Armide, who now plans to murder him as quickly and swiftly as she can, while he is fast asleep under her magical spell.
 A stark sense of hesitation washes over her, and her voice grows softer and more full of doubt as she finds herself unexpectedly falling in love with her sworn enemy.
 Her passion for revenge, to which she was originally so committed, gives way to her new-found love: "Let us get on with it… I tremble!
 Let us avenge… I sigh! / My rage is extinguished when I approach him / He seems to be made for love."
 The exaggerated use of rests is exemplified perfectly here, in measures 38–42, amidst her rage and vengefulness.
 Armide is struck by her contradictory and confusing feelings of love, and the use of ellipses conveys this dramatic hesitation and inner turmoil.

 She reaches a decision far more humane than murdering Renaud, by casting a further spell to make him fall in love with her.
 The bass amplifies and is much more emphatic in this part, while the supporting dynamic harmony permits a more melodic style.
 The idea is elaborated with accompanying music that evokes love and idealism, similar to the structure of a minuet.
 Repetition is also prevalent with the orchestra first introducing the entire melody, and Armide echoing its sentiment.
 A variation begins with Armide's changing emotions, resulting in a dance-like feel that contains orchestral preludes and a pair of recitative styles.

 Film

 A segment in the 1987 anthology film Aria is based loosely on the plot of Armide.
 Directed by Jean-Luc Godard, it is set in a gym and uses a selection of music from Philippe Herreweghe's first recording of the opera with Rachel Yakar in the title role. ("Ah!
 Si la liberté...", "Enfin, il est en ma puissance", "Venez, venez, Haine implacable").

-A recording of William Christie's staging of Armide at the Théâtre des Champs-Elysées has been released on DVD.